 Separating waste in shops: Swill

 Standard practice is to separate two waste flows behind almost all shops: residual waste and paper/cardboard/foil.
-In October 2015, a third waste flow was added for the shops 'de Broodzaak' and 'Julia's' at Rotterdam Centraal.
-Here, a pilot has been launched to separate 'Swill'.
+At 3 stations, a large proportion of the shops are now also separating Swill.
 Swill is a term used to describe cooked and prepared kitchen waste and leftovers, such as potatoes, bread, drinks, coffee grounds, egg shells, chips, snacks, vegetables, fruit and dairy products.
 Separating swill makes waste easier and more environmentally friendly to process.

-People with problems in the labour market take care of the logistics behind the shops.
+People with problems in the labour market take care of the logistics at Rotterdam station.
 They retrieve containers from the sales premises and make sure that the containers are taken to waste processing as three separate waste streams.
 They are also responsible for bringing clean and empty containers back to the sales premises.
-The swill is used to make biogas or green energy, and the remainder is then used for compost.
+The swill is used to make bio-gas or green energy, and the remainder is then used for compost.